PaulHolsters/mldt-experiment-1/README.md

         {
           name: 'content-container',
           type: ComponentType.Container,
-          position: new ResponsivePositioningConfigModel(
+          position: new ResponsiveLayoutOverrideConfigModel(
-            new PositioningConfigModel()),
+            new LayoutOverrideConfigModel()),
-          visibility: new ResponsiveVisibilityConfigModel(),
+          visibility: new ResponsiveSpacingConfigModel(),
           dimensions: new ResponsiveSizeConfigModel(
             new ButtonSizeConfigModel(
               new FixedDimensioningConfigModel(